 It is important not to lose the tribunal’s interest by spending endless time on points that will not ultimately determine the case.
 Counsel should at all times bear in mind that the tribunal’s ultimate task is to decide whether to grant or withhold the prayers for relief, and focusing attention on what is needed in that regard is most effective.

 A tribunal will most likely feel much less constrained during oral closings and engage, actively, with counsel in testing the case and the arguments presented.
-Counsel needs to be sufficiently adroit with preparation so as to field questions of whatever nature which might come their way.
-Indeed, one particularly useful exercise is to compile a list of all possible hostile questions that may be asked against one’s own case in light of the hearing, and work out answers to each in order to disperse any potential damage.
+Counsel needs to be sufficiently adroit with preparation so as to field questions of whatever nature that might come their way.
+Indeed, one particularly useful exercise is to compile a list of all possible hostile questions that may be asked against one’s own case in light of the hearing and to work out answers to each in order to disperse any potential damage.
 In that way, anything a tribunal might ask during oral submissions can be readily dealt with.

-Finally, counsel should not be surprised if the tribunal asks questions that seek to have a party nail its colours to the mast on a point.
-While a party may well wish to run a number of alternative arguments throughout the lifetime of an arbitration in order to keep its options open, a tribunal may well take the opportunity during oral closing submissions to put such a party to its election.
+Finally, counsel should not be surprised if the tribunal asks questions that seek to have a party nail its colours to the mast on a particular point.
+While a party may well wish to run a number of alternative arguments throughout the lifetime of an arbitration to keep its options open, a tribunal may well take the opportunity during oral closing submissions to put such a party to its election.
 Evasiveness at such moments can highlight the weaknesses in a case, as can a rushed answer.

 Closings structured around tribunal questions